photoprism/photoprism-docs/docs/getting-started/config-files/defaults-yml.md

   - "10.0.0.0/8"
 ```

 When editing YAML files, please note that related values must [start at the same indentation level](../../developer-guide/technologies/yaml.md) and that tabs are not allowed for indentation.
+You can use any text editor for this.

 ### Config Options